 - Thinning and drying of the vaginal walls

 - Breast shrinkage.

-If you’ve lost your period you should try to get it back as soon as possible.
-The first thing to do if you've lost your period is to contact a medical professional who can give you advice that's specific to your own unique situation.
-One way to get your period back is by eating more --or at least eating enough to account for all of the calories you're burning -- and exercising less.
+If your teen lost their period, they should try to get it back as soon as possible.
+The first thing to do if they've lost their period is to contact a medical professional who can give you advice that's specific to their own unique situation.
+One way to get your period back is by eating more --or at least eating enough to account for all of the calories they're burning -- and exercising less.
 Try adding more eggs, spoonfuls of peanut butter, or protein powder to your diet as a start.

-Lastly, don't be afraid to talk about how athletics cause your period to become irregular.
+Lastly, don't be afraid to talk with your teen about how athletics can cause their period to become irregular.
 Talking about it is one step towards ending the taboo.